issessions/File-Based-Challenge-Dev/readme.md

 ## Deployment Order

 Note the number at the beginning of each category and challenge folder.
-This number is used to force deployment scripts to deploy challenges in a specific order.
+This number is used to force deployment scripts to deploy challenges in a specific order; CTFd requires a challenge to be present before another challenge marks it as a dependency.

-This is important because CTFd requires a challenge to be present before another challenge marks it as a dependency.
 For example, SQLInjection2 cannot refer to SQLInjection1 as dependency until SQLInjection1 is has been deployed to CTFd.

 ## Challenge Documentation